 Even if you are not Catholic and don’t plan to get your candles blessed, 100% beeswax candles are the only candles you should be using in your home for the health of yourself and your family!!
 READ BELOW for more info on this.

-- Please enter a # I can text about pick up times/locations
+- Please enter a cell # so I can text about pick up times/locations

 - Click on the sign up link below to see ALL the details!